 I mean if you’re going to do a cosmetic procedure, you may as well go to the person who can not only do it well, they do an awesome job.
 My suggestion is you get an AACD accredited dentist.
 These dentists have gone through stringent oral and written exams as well as demonstrated their artistic ability on a large number of cases.

-Any one of them could not only fix your chipped tooth, they could give you a stunning smile makeover with porcelain veneers.
+Any of them could not only fix your chipped tooth, but they could also give you a stunning smile makeover with porcelain veneers.

 I was at a stag party.
 We were at a pub when one of the group got a little too drunk.
 He started trouble which ended up causing a fight.
 The result of which was my front tooth lost a piece and is now loose.
 I’m assuming I need an emergency dentist, but I’m broke.
 Will the dentist charge the fee to the moron who started all this?